Key Takeaways

 - Breathing Issues: If you experience difficulty breathing during sleep or notice gasping or choking sensations, it is crucial to consult a specialist.

-- Unsuccessful Home Remedies: If attempts to improve sleep quality through lifestyle changes or home remedies, including mouth taping, have not been effective, professional guidance may be necessary.
+- Unsuccessful Home Remedies: If attempts to improve your sleep through lifestyle changes or home remedies, including mouth taping, have not been effective, professional guidance may be necessary.

 - Other Symptoms: If you experience symptoms such as restless legs, insomnia, or excessive daytime sleepiness, a sleep specialist can help diagnose and treat potential sleep disorders.